 If you need to apply eye ointment, start by gently pulling your dog’s lower lid down to create a pocket for the ointment.
 Use the same technique to rest your hand on his head in case he moves, and then squeeze a small ribbon, about a one-quarter inch strip, of the eye ointment into the eyes.

 You can help spread eye drops and ointment evenly by gently opening and closing his eyelids for a few seconds.
 If your dog is nervous, make sure you talk to him in a soft, soothing voice.
-It might take a few practice runs before you can do this successfully, so patience is the key!
+It might take a few practices runs before you can do this successfully, so patience is the key!

 Pay very close attention to any dog eye discharge you see.
 If it’s a greenish or yellow color, you should take him to the vet right away, as this is usually an indication of an infection that could lead to a more serious condition if treatment is delayed.